Protecting trees and power lines

 We ask that you avoid planting any kind of vegetation within 8 feet of our green metal boxes that contain pad-mounted transformers.
 Please don’t let any invasive plants grow over the top of the transformer, which can prevent us from opening the door.
 For the safety of our line workers, we will remove any vegetation that poses a hazard.
 Keep the space around these transformers clear to help SMUD crews restore power to you and your neighbors more quickly during an outage.

-Vegetation management work is done by outside contractors, as well as by SMUD crews.
+Vegetation management work is done by SMUD crews and outside contractors.
 All tree pruners working on our behalf are certified by Cal/OSHA to perform line clearance work near high-voltage power lines.

 For more information, please call or visit: